Noamcm/IR-project/README.md

 Sorted results - The first results that the engine will display will be most related to the query and will be sorted in descending order from most related to less related.

 The search engine we created in this project searches for results using a number of methods:
-*search_body* Returns up to 100 results for the query by calculating tf-idf and cosine similarity in the body of the document.
+*search_body* Returns up to 100 results for the query by calculating tf-idf and cosine similarity in the body of the document.Reads only posting lists foreach word in the query, becuse it uses cosine and all vectors that related to terms that are not in the query are 0.
-*search_title* and *search_anchor* functions both returns all relevant results for the query using boolean search on document titles / links.
-Sort the results from the document in its title / links the most words from the query to the document in its title / links appeared as few words as possible from the query.
+*search_title* and *search_anchor* functions both returns all relevant results for the query using boolean search on document title / anchor.
+Sort the results from the document in its title / anchor the most words from the query to the document in its title / anchor appeared as few words as possible from the query.
 (Does not include documents that do not contain but a word from the query).
 *get_pagerank* function returns page rank foreach wiki id's it receives. the page rank is computed by a page graph (which page has link to other pages).
 *get_pageview* function returns page views foreach wiki id's it receives.